 I recently watched an interview with Warren Buffet, one of the richest men in the world.
 He said he’s reading for around four hours every day.
 He mostly enjoys reading biographies and autobiographies of great, creative, and original people.
 In this way, he learns lessons of a lifetime without having to live them (and he’s able to become so wealthy in the process).

-On the list that follows, I put some of my favorite, life-changing works of non-fiction.
-Please feel free to pick and choose and embark on your next reading adventure.
+On the list that follows, I put some of my favorite, life-changing works of non-fiction that also helped me to become a freelance writer.
+Please feel free to pick and choose and embark on your next reading or listening adventure.

 If you really want to know what “Machiavellian” means (yes, it suits Frank Underwood pretty well), you have to read this classic volume.
 In it, you will find about the rules of conduct to follow while managing a state, an organization, or a crime family.
 There’s a lot of cruelty, murder, and basically crushing your enemies in “Prince” but it’s all for the good of the state so the means justify the end.
 Among things like “No proceeding is better than that which you have concealed from the enemy until the time you have executed it”, you’ll also find great bits about human nature in general.

 The world is filled with perfect diet plans and opposing opinions on what you should eat.
 Fortunately, we have a person like Michael Pollan who researched the subject thoroughly and presented all the healthy-diet-related ideas in “Food Rules”.
 This book is roughly 100 pages long and consists of 64 rules you can apply in your daily life.
 The notion which sums up the book pretty well is “Eat food.
 Not too much.
 Mostly plants.”